-As mentioned earlier, yields reversed their downward trend starting in 2021 and throughout the first half of 2022 driven by a surge in inflation globally, which has led to a change in Australia's central bank's monetary policy, a move that mirrored that of other major central banks.
+Consistent with global trends mentioned earlier, yields in Australia reversed their downward trend starting at first in early in 2021, and more sustainably in mid-2021 and onwards, partially driven by a surge in inflation globally, which has led to a change in the RBA's monetary policy - a move that mirrored that of other major central banks.
 Yields on CGBs have risen, reflecting increases in both expected inflation and real yields.
-As noted by the Reserve Bank of Australia's in May 2022, energy and food-based prices have increased sharply following Russia's invasion of Ukraine, but prices were already rising due to higher global demand and persistent supply chain disruptions following the lifting of COVID-19 lockdowns.
-China's policy of zero COVID-19 cases continued to add pressure to global supply chains.
-Labor shortages, primarily due to absenteeism related to COVID-19 illness, exacerbated by a reduction in immigration and short-term overseas worker-travelers, have created shortages across supply chains, particularly in agriculture and the services industry.
+As noted by the RBA in May 2022 and subsequently, energy and food-based prices have increased sharply following Russia's invasion of Ukraine, but prices were already rising due to higher global demand and persistent supply chain disruptions following the lifting of COVID-19 lockdowns.15

-The Reserve Bank of Australia (RBA) is Australia's central bank.
+15 The Reserve Bank of Australia (RBA) is Australia's central bank.
 For more details, see RBA's "Statement on Monetary Policy - May 2022".
-Available here: www.rba.gov.au/publications/smp/2022/may/
+Available here: www.rba.gov.au/publications/smp/2022/may/.